 In refusing to hear an appeal of the unanimous California Court of Appeals decision in the “Napa Ridge” case, the U.S. Supreme Court upholds a California state law reserving the Napa Valley name exclusively for wines from the Napa Valley AVA.

-September 2006
+DECEMBER 2006

 U.S. Congress Approves Legislation Protecting European Wine Place Names

-March 2007
+MARCH 2007

-Wine Origins alliance Expands to 14 Regions
+Wine Origins Alliance Expands to 14 Regions

 Six U.S. and international wine regions join the original signatories of the Joint Declaration to Protect Wine Place & Origin.
 The new signatories include Sonoma County (California), Paso Robles (California), Chianti Classico (Italy), Tokaj (Hungary), Victoria (Australia), and Western Australia.

-May 2007
+MAY 2007

 EU Protects Napa Valley’s Name